spirita1204/Leetcode/Problems/731-My-Calendar-II.md

 # 731. My Calendar II

-Data structure: Set
-Difficulty: Medium

-You are implementing a program to use as your calendar.
+  Data Structure: Set </br> Difficulty: Medium </br> </br>You are implementing a program to use as your calendar.
 We can add a new event if adding the event will not cause a **triple booking**.

 A **triple booking** happens when three events have some non-empty intersection (i.e., some moment is common to all the three events.).